Lukas2010/netflix_data/README.md

-# netflix_data
+Hi everybody !

-Merge imdb database on my personal Netflix data
+This repository will use the imdb database of movie and series titles to merge it onto my personal Netflix history.